saltstack/salt/doc/topics/best_practices.rst

 secure, and insecure data pertaining to minions.
 When designing the structure of the ``/srv/pillar`` directory, and the pillars contained within there should once again be a focus on clear and concise data which users can easily review, modify, and understand.
-Once again examples will be used which highlight a transition from a lack of modularity, to a design which exhibits ease of use and clarity.

 The /srv/pillar/ directory is primarily controlled by the top.sls.
 It should be noted that the pillar top.sls is not used as a location to declare variables and their values.
-The top.sls is used as a way to include other pillar files and organize the way they are matched based on enviroments or grains.
+The top.sls is used as a way to include other pillar files and organize the way they are matched based on environments or grains.

 An example top.sls may be as simple as the following: